apollographql/apollo-client-nextjs/RFC.md

 Discussing this approach with [@gaearon](https://github.com/gaearon), he pointed out that he hopes that libraries don't have to wrap Suspense boundaries.
 Suspense boundaries should stay a "React primitive".
 If libraries started wrapping them, there would be the risk is that users would end up with multiple different libraries, each with their own "Suspense wrapper", and that users would have to choose the "right" one for each use case, making things a lot more complicated and error-prone.

-### Problems of a client-side cache in a "streaming SSR" scenario
+### Challenges of a client-side cache in streaming SSR

 The general problem we have is that the client-side cache can change in the browser while the server is still rendering a Suspense Boundary.
+Some possible reasons for that could be overlapping results coming in from other suspense boundaries on the server, or user interaction with already-rehydrated parts of the application in the Browser.
 In the worst case, the server would render based on "past data" while the client already received an update and will try to render rehydrated data that is different from what the server rendered.
 We encounter a hydration mismatch.

-If we had the ability to write directly to stream, this might look like this:
+If we had the ability to write directly to stream (using `injectIntoStream`), this might look like this:

 ```mermaid
 sequenceDiagram